Tambaram: Post-Independence

-Creation of the Municipal Corporation

-The increasing population and rapid urbanisation increased the need for town planning, improved administration structure and human resource planning.
-These demands drove the creation of Tambaram City Municipal Corporation.
-The announcement to establish the Tambaram City Municipal Corporation was made by Minister for Municipal Administration K. N. Nehru in the state Assembly, on August 24, 2021 by merging five municipalities, five town panchayats and fifteen village panchayats.

-Following a supreme court ruling to conduct rural local body elections by October 2021, the village panchayats elections for Pozhichalur, Cowl Bazaar, Tirusulam, Moovarasampattu, Kovilambakkam, Nanmangalam, Medavakkam, Vengaivasal, Perumbakkam, Sithalapakkam, Ottiyambakkam, Madurambakkam, Agaramthen, Thiruvancheri, Mudichur of the St.Thomas Mount panchayat union were held.
-As a result, the 15 village panchayats were excluded from the Government order issued by the State Government of Tamil Nadu on September 11, 2021.

-The five municipalities— Anakaputhur, Pallavaram, Pammal, Sembakkam and Tambaram, and five town panchayats— Chitlapakkam, Madambakkam, Perungaluthur, Peerkangaranai and Tiruneermalai, were merged to form the Tambaram City Municipal Corporation.
-After the tenure of existing village panchayats ends in 2026, the proposed village panchayats may get annexed into corporation limits, and may accordingly be converted into urban wards.
+City status

+The Tambaram City Municipal Corporation was established to address administrative challenges stemming from rapid urbanization in the Tambaram region.
+On 24 August 2021, Tamil Nadu’s Minister for Municipal Administration, K. N. Nehru, announced a proposal in the Legislative Assembly to create the corporation by merging five municipalities (Anakaputhur, Pallavaram, Pammal, Sembakkam and Tambaram), five town panchayats (Chitlapakkam, Madambakkam, Perungaluthur, Peerkangaranai and Tiruneermalai), and 15 villages from the St Thomas Mount Panchayat Union.
+However, the inclusion of the villages was halted after the Supreme Court of India mandated rural local body elections by October 2021.
+Consequently, these villages were excluded from the final plan.
+The Tambaram City Municipal Corporation Act of 2022 formally established Tambaram City under the municipal corporation’s governance, incorporating only the municipalities and town panchayats.
+The excluded villages are anticipated to merge with the city after their elected term concludes in 2026.

 Geography

 Climate

-Tambaram features a tropical wet and dry climate.
+Tambaram features a tropical savanna climate with a dry winter.
 Tambaram lies on the thermal equator and is also coastal, which prevents extreme variation in seasonal temperature.
 For most of the year, the weather is hot and humid.
-The hottest part of the year is late May and early June, known locally as Agni Nakshatram ("fiery star") or as Kathiri Veyyil, with maximum temperatures around 38–42 C. The coolest part of the year is January, with minimum temperatures around 18–20 C. The lowest temperature recorded is 15.8 °C and highest 45 °C(30 May 2003) both being recorded at the nearby Chennai city observatory at IMD Numgambakkam.
+The hottest part of the year is late May and early June, known locally as Agni Nakshatram ("fiery star") or as Kathiri Veyyil, with maximum temperatures around 38–42 C. The coolest part of the year is January, with minimum temperatures around 18–20 C. The lowest temperature recorded is 15.8 °C and highest 45 °C(30 May 2003) both being recorded at the observatory at IMD Numgambakkam.